Updated August 19, 2023

 Filter Shortcuts in Excel

-There are different ways to access and apply Filter in Excel.
-In a first way, we can select the headers first, then from the Data menu tab, select Filter Option, which is under the Sort & Filter section.
-In a second way, we can apply the filter by pressing short cut keys Alt + D + F + F simultaneously, and another way is by pressing short cut keys Shift + Ctrl + L together to apply a filter in one go.
-Once the filter is applied, we can use other short cut keys such as the Alt + Down key to get into the applied filter and select an option either by pressing a shortcut key or navigation keys.
+In this article, we will learn about Filter Shortcuts in Excel. there are different ways to access and apply filters in Excel.
+In the first way, we can select the headers first, then from the Data menu tab, select Filter Option under the Sort & Filter section.
+In a second way, we can apply the filter by pressing shortcut keys Alt + D + F + F simultaneously, and another way is by pressing shortcut keys Shift + Ctrl + L together to apply a filter in one go.
+Once the filter is applied, we can use other shortcut keys, such as the Alt + Down key, to get into the applied filter and select an option by pressing a shortcut key or navigation keys.

 Filter Shortcut in Excel is very simple and easy to use.
-Let’s understand the working of filter shortcut in excel with some examples.
+Let’s understand the working of filter shortcuts in Excel with some examples.

 #1 – Toggle Autofilter in the ribbon